-The term paper will be a formal paper based upon field research that you will perform by attending at least one cultural event of ethnomusicological significance.
+If possible, the term paper will be a formal paper based upon field research that you will perform by attending at least one cultural event with ethnomusicological significance.
 The paper will be a minimum of five pages in length (minimum 1250 words), and topics must be chosen in consultation with the instructor.
+If field research is not practical this semester, the paper will be connected to ethnomusicological films.